 - Transparency: Companies should be upfront about their pricing.
 Avoid companies with hidden fees or those who use misleading sales tactics.

 - No Long Contracts: Some companies have contracts that last up to 3 years, and breaking the contract can result in a steep fee.
 Make sure you can cancel your service at any time without paying a cancellation penalty.

 - Protection in the Shower: Bathrooms present a high-fall risk for many seniors due to the slick, hard surfaces and potential for water to create hazards.
-Look for waterproof pendants or other solutions that ensure you or your loved one will be protected.
+Look for waterproof pendants or other solutions that ensure you or your loved one will be protected in the bathroom.

 - Caregiver Monitoring: Not all caregiver monitoring apps are created equal.
 Beyond checking if a company offers such a feature, look for services like activity tracking and device location services.

 The 14 Best Medical Alert System Companies

 |Lowest In-Home Cost||Lowest Mobile Cost||Starting Fees|

 |Philips Lifeline||$29.95||$49.95||$69.95 – $249|

 Most Affordable In-Home Cellular System